Education Innovation Grants

 Proposal Submissions

-Applicants should prepare a 2-3 page max proposal that includes the items listed below.
-Please reach out to e3grants.engin@umich.edu to set up a consultation.
+Applicants should prepare a 2-3 page max proposal that includes the

 Project Statement